Website Proofing

 A simple proofing workflow

-3. Collect pin‑based, in‑context feedback
+3. Collect pin-based, in-context feedback directly on the live staging site

-4. Consolidate comments and resolve conflicts
+4. Consolidate comments and resolve conflicts before passing to the development team

-5. Verify fixes across devices and breakpoints
+5. Verify fixes across devices and breakpoints after each round of changes

-6. Capture final approvals for launch
+6. Capture final approvals for launch with explicit sign-off from decision-makers

 For a deeper walkthrough, see: a website review process that actually works and website proofing for faster sign-off.